-This description will include mitigation measures and control strategies to negate/limit environmental harm to matters of NES.
+This section will also include measures and control strategies to avoid or mitigate environmental harm to matters of NES.
+The quantity and consequence of any impact that cannot be fully mitigated should be described.

-4.9 CULTURAL HERITAGE
+4.9 Cultural heritage

-This section describes the existing cultural heritage values that may be affected by the proposal.
-Describe the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms.
+This section of the EIS should describe the existing cultural heritage values that may be affected by the proposal, and include a description of the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms.